 Every year, we all make resolutions.
 We all make bold, loud, and likely obnoxious claims about all the ways we are going to change our lives for the better.

-But it’s not.
+No. It’s not.
 It’s our month.
-Because by February (or March at the outside), our New Year’s Resolutions are being swept under the rug, overshadowed my our day-to-day lives and stress from our established routines.
+If we are lucky.
+It is most likely our ten days because by February (or March if you’re really hardcore), our New Year’s Resolutions are being swept under the rug, overshadowed my our day-to-day lives, and beaten down by stress from our established routines.

 Because, in all likelihood, our resolutions are complete bullshit.
-They’re vague platitudes that you can’t fully achieve because they don’t actually mean anything.
+They’re vague platitudes that we can’t fully achieve because they don’t actually mean anything.

 If you want to make your life better in the new year, be specific about what you’re resolving to change.
-Like any change you intend to keep for the long haul, make them sustainable amid your life, not around it.
+Like any change you intend to keep for a significant amount of time, make them sustainable within your life, not around it.

 What Does That Even Mean?

-If your New Year’s resolution is something like “lose weight,” “eat better, “work out,” or “be a better person,” you’re doing it wrong.
+If you think of resolutions like this, you’re doing it wrong.
 You will fail.
-You see you’re being too vague.
 You can’t really track success with those goals, only failure.
 Here, let me break it down for you.

-You won New Year’s!
+You won the New Year!
 See how easy that was?
 Now you can go about your year with confidence in how you changed your life for the better.

 The same thing applies to “lose weight.”
 If you base your “lose weight” resolution on the point at which you start the new year, then the victory will be empty because it doesn’t apply to your real life.

-So how can you resolve to eat better and lose weight and see real results?
+So how can you resolve to eat better and lose weight and not fail miserably after a few days or weeks?
+Easy.

-Easy: make your goal something you can gauge and track and sustain year-round.
+Your goal should be something you can gauge and track.
+As well as sustain year-round.
 For instance, instead of something vague like “eat better,” why don’t you think about “eat one raw vegetable at each meal each day” or “eat fruit or nuts as an afternoon snack”?

-Resolutions like that are easily quantifiable–and sustainable year-round.
+Resolutions like that are easily quantifiable, and they’re small enough to be sustainable year-round.
 You can find some good tips on how to use quantifiable and sustainable nutrition from this source.

 I Resolve to Work Out